Please Note: Once you press play it will take a few seconds for the episode to start playing.

 So, am I a self-distribution advocate?
 For the right film, yes.
 But as outlined above, it’s a lot of work to do it successfully.
 You need to be part marketer, part publicist, part PR firm, part graphic designer, part content creator, and full-time hustler – but it’s possible and totally in your control.

 Written by Julian Galea

-If you enjoyed Self Distribution Breakdown: Made in Malta, then watch below:
+If you enjoyed Self Distributing Your Indie Film Internationally with Julian Galea, then watch below:

-If you enjoyed Self Distribution Breakdown: Made in Malta, please spread the word through Facebook, Twitter, Instagram, etc by using social media buttons in the post.
+If you enjoyed Self Distributing Your Indie Film Internationally with Julian Galea? with Naomi McDougall Jones, please spread the word through Facebook, Twitter, Instagram, etc by using social media buttons in the post.
 Feel free to post to your blog and anywhere else you feel it would be a good fit.
 Thanks for the support.

 Let me know what you think in the comments section below…